cloudflare/chanfana/README.md

 }
 ```

-Then, ideally in a different file, you can register the routes normally
+Then, ideally in a different file, you can register the routes normally:

 ```ts
 import { OpenAPIRouter } from '@cloudflare/itty-router-openapi'